Glove Box Design and Leak Detection

 Types of Gasket for Non-Permanent Seals

 A gasket is a piece of material that can be placed between two surfaces to form a seal.
-In the context of a glovebox, their main purpose is to create an air-tight seal against gas/liquids entering and leaving the system.
+In the context of a glove box, their main purpose is to create an air-tight seal against gas/liquids entering and leaving the system.
 There are many types of gasket each suited for different situations, but the three most used in glove boxes are O-rings, flat gaskets, and knife edge gaskets.
-These are shown in Figure 2.
+These are shown in the figure below.

-Flat gaskets are used to form a seal between two surfaces as shown in Figure 1.
+Flat gaskets are used to form a seal between two surfaces as shown in the figure above.
 Flat gaskets can be cut to a wide variety of shapes, they can also be made from many types of materials with the most common being rubber and expanded rubber foams.
 Flat gaskets are often used for washers to help make seals, or rectangular joins such as windows and doors.
 They are especially beneficially when low clamping forces are used.

 O-rings are doughnut-shaped mechanical gaskets that sit within a groove milled into one of the surfaces.
 These are usually made of harder elastomeric materials such as nitrile or Viton.
 Compression of O-ring creates air-tight seal that can withstand high pressures and temperatures.
 These are often used in regions where high-pressure differentials occur such as inlet piping, or doors of vacuum chambers integrated into glove box systems.

 Knife-edge metal gaskets